Benefits of CAD Drafting

 • The mouse or touchpad is used to zoom in and pan about to display different views of your design.

-• We suggest that the Properties window is kept visible at the left of the drawing editor while drafting as it displays the actual size of entities selected together with a wealth of other information.
+• We suggest that the Properties window be kept visible to the left of the drawing editor while drafting, as it displays the size of entities selected and a wealth of other information.

-• When using CAD and unlike hand drafting, you don’t need to draw every symbol from scratch.
-A large set of pre-drawn symbols are available.
+• Unlike hand drafting, you don’t need to draw every symbol from scratch when using CAD.
+An extensive set of pre-drawn symbols are available.

 • The SCALE tool can be used to change the size of a selected symbol.

 • A drawing can contain layers.
 These can be switched on or off at will, displaying more or less of the design.
-This ability is especially useful when printing a design.
+This ability is handy when printing a design.

-• Symbols can be associated with plant species and will display in the properties box when selected.
+• Symbols can be associated with plant species and displayed in the properties box when selected.

 • It is possible to automatically generate a plant schedule showing the species name and the exact number of all plants used in the design.
 If changes are made, the plant schedule can be refreshed and will show count changes.

-The movie below gives some guidance on moving from designing on a board to designing in CAD.
+YouTube movie This movie below guides you from designing on a board to designing in CAD.

-YouTube movie Here is an overview of various software applications that are used by landscape designers.
+YouTube movie Here is an overview of various software applications used by landscape designers.